hdShang/arxiv-daily/docs/cs-RO/2025-09-04/papers/250904018v2-fpc-vla-a-vision-language-action-framework-with-a-supervisor-for-fai.md

 ---
 layout: default
-title: FPC-VLA: A Vision-Language-Action Framework with a Supervisor for Failure Prediction and Correction
+title: "FPC-VLA: A Vision-Language-Action Framework with a Supervisor for Failure Prediction and Correction"
 ---

 # FPC-VLA: A Vision-Language-Action Framework with a Supervisor for Failure Prediction and Correction